Conference of Presidents of Major American Jewish Organizations

 Jewish umbrella organization in the U.S.

 The Conference of Presidents of Major American Jewish Organizations (CoP; commonly Presidents' Conference) is the umbrella organization for the American Jewish community.
 Comprising 53 national Jewish organizations across the political spectrum, it was founded in 1955 to develop a consensus voice among Jewish organizations, especially to the U.S. government.

 Along with the Jewish Federations of North America, Hillel International, and the Anti-Defamation League, the CoP is considered to represent mainstream Jewry in the United States.
 Since the 1970s, the CoP's chairperson is the American Jewish community's de facto spokesperson on international affairs.

 Mission

-The Conference of Presidents of Major Jewish Organizations (CoP) is the American Jewish community's unofficial umbrella organization.
-Its purpose is to provide consensus on issues, generally to the Executive Branch of the United States federal government.
-As of the 21st century, the Conference represents the American Jewish community not only to the U.S. government, but to Israel and other countries.
+The Conference of Presidents of Major Jewish Organizations (CoP) is the unofficial umbrella body of the American Jewish community, formed to articulate a communal consensus, generally to the Executive Branch of the United States federal government.
+In the 21st century, it has also become a representative communal voice to Israel and other countries.

-Along with the Jewish Federations of North America, Hillel International, the Anti-Defamation League, CoP represents the mainstream of the American Jewish community.
-The CoP's chairperson is the American Jewish community's de facto spokesperson on international affairs, especially on matters related to Israel, based on the CoP's ability to develop consensus among the largest Jewish organizations and speak on behalf of the majority of affiliated American Jews.
+Together with the Jewish Federations of North America, Hillel International, the Anti-Defamation League, CoP represents the mainstream of the American Jewish community.
+Its chairperson functions as the community's de facto spokesperson on international affairs, especially regarding srael, owing to the CoP's capacity to forge consensus among the largest Jewish organizations and speak for the majority of affiliated American Jews.